Azure/Microsoft365R/README.md

 od$open_item("Documents/myfile.docx")
 ```

 You can get and set the metadata properties for a file or folder with `get_item_properties()` and `set_item_properties()`.
 For the latter, provide the new properties as named arguments to the method.
 Not all properties can be changed; some, like the file size and last modified date, are read-only.
-You can also retrieve an object representing the file or folder with `get_item()`, which has methods appropriate for for drive items.
+You can also retrieve an object representing the file or folder with `get_item()`, which has methods appropriate for drive items.

 ```r
 od$get_item_properties("Documents/myfile.docx")